Conservative Party (UK): Economic policy

 The Conservative Party believes that a free market and individual achievement are the primary factors behind economic prosperity.

-A leading economic theory advocated by Conservatives is supply-side economics.
-This theory holds that reduced income tax rates increase growth and enterprise (although a reduction in the budget deficit has sometimes taken priority over cutting taxes).
-The party has recently focused on the social market economy in Britain, promoting a free market for competition with social balance to create fairness.
-This has included curbs on the banking sector, enterprise zones to revive regions in Britain and grand infrastructure projects such as high-speed rail.
+A leading economic theory advocated by Conservatives is supply-side economics, which holds that reduced income tax rates increase growth and enterprise (although a reduction in the budget deficit has sometimes taken priority over cutting taxes).
+The party focuses on the social market economy, promoting a free market for competition with social balance to create fairness.
+This has included education reform, vocational skills reform, expanding free childcare, curbs on the banking sector, enterprise zones to revive regions in Britain, and grand and extensive infrastructure projects, such as high-speed rail.

 One concrete economic policy of recent years has been opposition to the European single currency, the euro.
 With the growing Euroscepticism within his party, John Major negotiated a British opt-out in the 1992 Maastricht Treaty, which enabled the UK to stay within the European Union without adopting the single currency.
-However, several members of Major's cabinet, such as Kenneth Clarke, were personally supportive of EMU participation.
-Following Major's resignation after the 1997 election defeat, all subsequent Conservative leaders have positioned the party firmly against the adoption of the euro.
+All subsequent Conservative leaders have positioned the party firmly against the adoption of the euro.

-Following Labour's victory in the 1997 general election, the Conservative Party opposed Labour's decision to grant the Bank of England independent control of interest rates—on the grounds that it would be a prelude to the abolition of the pound sterling and acceptance of the European single currency, and also expressed concern over the removal of monetary policy from democratic control.
-However, Bank independence was popular amongst the financial community as it helped to keep inflation low.
-The Conservatives accepted Labour's policy in early 2000.

-Since returning to power, the 50% top rate of income tax was reduced to 45% by the Cameron-Clegg coalition.
-Alongside a reduction in tax and commitments to keep taxation low, the Conservative Party has significantly reduced government spending, through the austerity programme which commenced in 2010.
-This program became increasing unpopular and as a result, during the 2019 election campaign, now incumbent Conservative Prime Minister Boris Johnson signalled an end to austerity with promises to restore 20,000 police officers from those previously cut and increase public investment in the NHS, amongst other anti-austerity promises.
+The 50% top rate of income tax was reduced to 45% by the Conservative–Liberal Democrat coalition.
+Alongside a reduction in tax and commitments to keep taxation low, the Conservative Party has significantly reduced government spending, through the austerity programme which commenced in 2010, subsequent to the 2008 financial crisis.
+In 2019 and during the election campaign that year, Boris Johnson signalled an end to austerity with increased public expenditure, in areas including healthcare, education, transport, welfare, and the police.